Timdnb/csnn-motion-classification/README.md

 4. Run!

 ## Parameter analysis
-The `CSNN_training.ipynb` notebook has been used to perform a paramaters analysis of CSNN.
+The `CSNN_training.ipynb` notebook has been used to perform a paramaters analysis of CSNNs.
 All runs performed as part of this study are logged using Weights and Biases and can be found [here](https://wandb.ai/timdb/CSNN-motion-classification).

 ## File structure
 ```